databricks-solutions/power-bi-on-databricks-quickstarts/15. Calendar-based Time Intelligence/README.md

 ## Introduction

-**Time Intelligence** are crucial for many analytics scenarios, such as sales analysis, inventory management, financial planning, etc. While Power BI offers a set of powerful [time intelligence functions](https://learn.microsoft.com/en-us/dax/time-intelligence-functions-dax), the efficience of time intelligence calculations in DirectQuery mode was sub-par until recently.
-With the introduction of [Calendar-based time intelligence](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-time-intelligence#calendar-based-time-intelligence-preview), the efficiency of DirectQuery semantic models moves to the next level.
+**Time Intelligence** is central to many analytics scenarios, from sales and inventory to financial planning, but classic time intelligence calculations in Power BI have been historically less efficient in **DirectQuery** mode.
+With the introduction of [Calendar-based time intelligence](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-time-intelligence#calendar-based-time-intelligence-preview), DirectQuery semantic models can now execute time intelligence calculations far more efficiently, unlocking faster and more scalable reporting.

-This quickstart guide demonstrates the benefits of the new [Calendar-based time intelligence](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-time-intelligence#calendar-based-time-intelligence-preview) feature in Power BI.
+This quickstart demonstrates how to take advantage of [Calendar-based time intelligence](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-time-intelligence#calendar-based-time-intelligence-preview) in Power BI, highlighting its practical benefits.

 ## Prerequisites